 Only when you change perception can you change how you feel about an experience.
-What you assume or believe happened in an experience and what it meant about you, is really just your perception of that event—a wholly made up perception courtesy of your beliefs.
+What you assume or believe happened in an experience and what it meant about you, is just your perception of that event—a wholly made up perception courtesy of your beliefs.
 And since you made it up in the first instance, you can change your perception at any time.
 Your perception is the personal lens through which you view your version of reality but for any given experience there could have been other versions, better or worse, had your lens been different.
-Your aim, therefore, is to learn to adjust your lens so that you view, assume and believe what serves you.
+Your aim, therefore, is to learn to adjust your lens so that what you focus on, assume and believe serve you.

 There are three techniques for changing a past negative experience such that it no longer causes you pain or stands in the way of your success.
 The first is to change perception by imagining yourself acting and reacting differently in an experience as if you had different beliefs at the time, which in turn changes your perception about it.
-The second, is to leave the past where it belongs—in the past—through Mental Time Travel.
-Ant the third is to revise the experience by imagining a wholly different experience altogether—the one you wish you had experienced with no concern for the details of the original.
+The second is to leave the past where it belongs—in the past—through Mental Time Travel.
+And the third is to revise the experience by imagining a different experience—the one you wish you had experienced with no concern for the details of the original.

 This article focuses on the first method of how to change perception.
 The article How to Leave the Past Behind focuses on the second method, and finally, the article How to Change the Past with Revision is about the third method, which itself is based on the teachings of Neville Goddard.

 What follows is a simple 5-step technique to change perception about a past negative experience.
-You can repeat this exercise until you really feel it real, meaning that you feel that your perception has changed.
-You can use it for any experience that you want to change or perhaps alternatively even strengthen your perception about.
+You can repeat this exercise until it feels real to you, meaning that you feel that your perception has changed.
+You can use it for any experience that you want to change or perhaps alternatively even strengthen your perception about it.

 Next, having identified the negative beliefs that caused that experience in the first instance, imagine how differently you would have felt had your beliefs about yourself and life been different.
 For instance, had you had more self-love, self-esteem and self-confidence when an important relationship ended; or had you had no attachment to money and no fear of failure when your business was in trouble.
 Sense how your perception of that experience would have been different if your beliefs were different.
 Feel how you would have felt if you already had those beliefs.